caroso1222/carlos-roso-gatsby/content/blog/ctti-draft/index.md

 2. A palindrome is a word that reads equally backwards and forwards.
 Given a list of words, find all the palindromes and group them by their containing letters.
 For example, list [aba, baa, acaca, cac, dda, b] should return the following groups [ aba ], [ acdca, cadac ], [ b ].
 Notice that, in the second group, all of the words use the letter a, c, and d.

+2.1.
+Find all the duplicate characters in a string

 3. **The wedding:** Lina and Carlos are getting married.
 They both have an invitee list.
 Find out if they both want to invite the exact same people.

 4. **Balanced Brackets:** Given a mathematical operation.
 Find out if the brackets are placed such that the equation is valid.
 There are 3 types of brackets: (,[,{.